kyma-project/community/internal/proposals/improvement-of-log-messages-usability.md

 In case of gathering metrics from the logs, INFO level logs could also be put into the stdout

 ## What should **not** be logged

+We should be careful about the information we put in logs.
+Every log should be easily connectable with the issue or the error but there should be no internal or confidential data provided in any log entry.
+Here is what should not be logged:

 > TODO: Consult it with the security experts